simarjot31/Real-Time-Face-Detection/README.md

-3. Create a virtual environment (optional but recommended): python -m venv venv     #bash source venv/bin/activate  # On Windows: venv\Scripts\activate
+3. Create a virtual environment (optional but recommended): python -m venv venv     #bash venv\Scripts\activate.bat   # On Windows

-4. Install the required dependencies: pip install -r requirements.txt     #bash
+5. Install the required dependencies: pip install -r requirements.txt     #bash

-5. Download the Haar Cascade XML file: Download the haarcascade_frontalface_default.xml from this link and place it in your project folder.
+6. Download the Haar Cascade XML file: Download the haarcascade_frontalface_default.xml from this link and place it in your project folder.

+## How to Run
+1. Ensure your webcam is properly connected and recognized by your computer.

+2. Run the Python script:
+   python face_detection.py   #bash

+3. The live webcam feed will appear with detected faces highlighted by bounding boxes.
+The total number of detected users (faces) will be displayed in the top-left corner.

+4. To stop the video feed, press the 'q' key.